Friday, September 3, 2021

 "I was glad they gave me a snowsuit and ski equipment at the factory," Jolena said.
 "All I ever wanted to do was fly through the air on skis!"

-"I think the reason you wanted to be a boy was because The Writer needed boys for the stories," suggested Mariah.
-"You wanted to be a boy because it was what you were meant to be.
-Some of the factory workers don't know how to listen to dolls, so they don't know, and I think that all of the dolls who look like you were made to look like girls.
+"I think the reason you wanted to be a boy, Billy, was because The Writer needed boys for the stories," suggested Mariah, "so you wanted to be a boy because it was what you were meant to be.
+Some of the factory workers don't know how to listen to dolls, so they don't know, and I think that all of the dolls who look like you were made to be girls.

-"I think Mariah is right," Jolena said, "I see that you might have been embarrassed, but it didn't hurt you!
+"I think Mariah is right," Jolena said, "I see that you might have been embarrassed, but it didn't hurt you, and it was easy to fix with a haircut or a wig and boys' clothes!
 I've seen real human skiers fall and break a leg or an arm.
 You can tell it hurts them, and sometimes the damage can't be repaired easily.
 Doll skiers just get upset that they didn't perform well.
 They might be embarrassed if they land on their head and it comes off and rolls off the course and ends up in a snowbank, but they don't feel pain, and if they are damaged, they can usually be fixed."

 "We understand and accept," Mariah said "if our human family members don't play with us or if they sell us to someone else or give us away.
 It's what we're made for," she added.
 "It's our fate!"